JoseASotoV/car-price-analysis/README.md

 ![Top 10 Positive Impacting Features](images/top10pos.png)
 ![Top 10 Negative Impacting Features](images/top10neg.png)

-Price Distribution: Distribution of car prices, highlighting the skew towards lower-priced vehicles.

-Placeholder for plot: {{plot_price_distribution}}
-Correlations with Price: A heatmap showing the correlation between numeric features and price.

-Placeholder for plot: {{plot_price_correlations}}
-Top Positive and Negative Features: Bar plots showing the features that most positively and negatively affect car prices.

-Placeholder for plot: {{plot_top_positive_features}}
-Placeholder for plot: {{plot_top_negative_features}}
-Model Tuning
-Grid search was performed to tune hyperparameters, particularly the regularization strength (alpha) for Ridge regression, leading to the following optimal parameter:

-Best Alpha (Ridge): 0.1
-Data After Cleanup
-After cleaning the data (removing missing values and irrelevant columns), the dataset was reduced to 381,712 rows and 16 columns.
-The following are some key stats after cleaning:

 ## 🔮 Next Steps & Recommendations

 For the used car dealership, the following actions are recommended: